siddsahu17/siddsahu17/README.md

 Time-series driven exploration of cryptocurrency markets using statistical and ML models.
 Focus on **patterns, trends, and forecasting**, not speculation.

-> **Tools:** Python, ARIMA, ML models, APIs, data visualization

----

 ### 🔹 WebGIS for Forest Rights (FRA Atlas)
-An AI-powered WebGIS platform for digitizing and analyzing Forest Rights Act claims.
+AI-powered WebGIS platform combining satellite segmentation, spatial databases,
-Combines **satellite image segmentation** with **spatial databases** and an **LLM-powered guidance system**.
+and an LLM-powered guidance system.

-> **Tools:** TensorFlow (U-Net), PostGIS, GeoServer, FastAPI, React, LangChain

----

 ### 🔹 Braille ↔ Audio Transcription System
-An assistive AI system that converts Braille scripts into structured text and natural speech audio.
+Assistive AI system converting Braille scripts into structured text and natural speech.
-Designed with accessibility-first principles and supported by an **ongoing review paper (manuscript)**.
+Backed by an ongoing **review paper (manuscript)**.

-> **Tools:** Python, NLP, Text-to-Speech, Assistive AI

 ---